skydufaux/Local-Server-Test/README.md

 Building your Working environment
 Install Django 1.8
-Working directory and Sublime Text
+Working directory and Sublime Text (Pycharm?)
 Obey the Testing Goat
 Create a Django project
 Start a development server